Techtonica/keyboard-shortcuts-practice/README.md

 ### Contributing

 We would love your help!
 See the issues tab above for open items that need some attention.
+Try the current version of the app [here](https://techtonica.github.io/keyboard-shortcuts-practice/).

 #### Troubleshooting